Def Leppard formed in Sheffield, England in 1977 as Atomic Mass with original members Rick Savage, Pete Willis and Tony Kenning.

 Similarly successful across the Atlantic and worldwide, the album sold a staggering amount with Def Leppard staking their claim as the biggest heavy metal act on the planet.

-Ironically, just as the group were entering the big league, tragedy struck again as Steve Clark was found dead in his Chelsea apartment on 8 January 1991 after a prolonged drink and drugs binge.
+Ironically, just as the group were entering the big league, tragedy struck again as Steve Clark was found dead in his Chelsea apartment on 8 January 1991 after a prolonged drinking binge.

 The official cause of death was recorded as ‘compression of the brain stem as a result of mixing alcohol with prescription anti-depressants and painkillers’.
 He was only 30.